 - Because so many standards are required to cover the full range of machines within the scope of the Directive, the European standards bodies devised a hierarchy which can be applied in every situation.
-The most basic standards, known as 'Type A' standards set out requirements for the safety of machines only in the most general terms: indeed part 2 of EN ISO 12100 is essentially a reproduction of annex 1 of the Machinery Directive.
-'Type B' standards deal with more specific issues: design of emergency stops (EN ISO 13850); prevention of unexpected start-up (EN 1037); pneumatic systems (EN ISO 4414); temperature of touchable surfaces (EN ISO 13732-1) and many others.
+The most basic standards, known as 'Type A' standards set out requirements for the safety of machines only in the most general terms.
+'Type B' standards deal with more specific issues: design of emergency stops (EN ISO 13850); prevention of unexpected start-up (EN ISO 14118); pneumatic systems (EN ISO 4414); temperature of touchable surfaces (EN ISO 13732-1) and many others.
 Finally, 'Type C' standards deal with specific types of machine: for example, EN 1012 deals with safety of compressors and vacuum pumps; EN 792 deals with pneumatic hand tools and EN 201 deals with injection moulding machines for rubber or plastic.

 - Machinery meeting the requirements of the Directive is required to have the CE logo clearly affixed to indicate compliance.
 It must also show the year of manufacture, some form of serial number, and other ratings as required by the relevant standards.
 An item of equipment may only display the CE mark when the equipment satisfies all relevant directives; for instance machines with electrical controls must also comply with the requirements of the EMC Directive.